thegetty/quire-docs/content/docs-v1/install-uninstall.md

 title: Install or Update
 weight: 6060
 type: essay
-abstract: "Get set up to use Quire on macOS, Windows, or Linux"
+abstract: "Get set up to use Quire on macOS and Windows"
 aliases:
   - /documentation/install-update/
 ---